-The A6-MARR Airport Road is still six months from completion but it is already being used to drive through a different road – the Hazel Grove-M60 (aka Stockport North-South) Bypass.
+The A6-MARR Airport Road is still several months away from its delayed completion date of late summer 2018, but it is already being used to drive through a different road – the Hazel Grove-M60 (aka Stockport North-South) Bypass.

 The Airport Road (pictured above) was given planning approval only to link the A6 at Hazel Grove to the M56 at the Airport.
 This is no mere technicality.
 If the road is later joined up to a bypass to the M60 at Bredbury, there will be heavier traffic on the Airport Road itself.
 This will affect the viability of some of its traffic signal-controlled junctions: they will become bunged up.